-The Col·legi Públic Trenc d’Alba is very well-equipped, with classroom computers with an internet connection, printers, DVD palyers, television, and air conditioning.
+The Col·legi Públic Trenc d’Alba is very well-equipped, with classroom computers, an internet connection, printers, DVD palyers, television, and air conditioning.
 All the classrooms have digital whiteboards.

-The school has a central kitchen and a project is currently underway to to build a pavilion to be used as the dining hall.
+The school has a central kitchen, and a project is underway to build a pavilion for the dining hall.
 The school library is extensive with many books.

 The Trenc d’Alba school encourages activities beyond those that appear in the curriculum, with a significant focus on sports and arts.
 The school has put on several shows at the Jávea cinema, and above all, a musical, which was extremely popular with audiences coming in from other areas outside of Javea to see the show.
 Well-known ex-pupils include tennis player David Ferrer, footballer Xavi Torres, and sailor Rafa Andarias.